nisharao321/Lab3/procedure.md

 ##### These procedure steps will be followed on the simulator

-1. When you click on a Air Velocity using Vane Anemometer file, a new window will open as shown below.
+1. When you click on a Air velocity in ventilation duct file, a new window will open as shown below.
 Click on the NEXT button at the bottom right corner to proceed to the next step. <br>
 <img src="images/A1.png"><br>

 2. Click on the slider to rotate so that current comes in the circuit board.<br>